About The Society

 the values and spirit of those who have paved the way for the freedoms we enjoy today.

 merchandise.
-It conducts a wide variety of community-based fund raising events for the benefit of the Museum.
-It also creates public awareness of the importance of military history in the
+It conducts a wide variety of community-based events for the benefit of the Museum and creates public awareness of the importance of military history in the

-The U.S. Army Museum of Hawai'i is open to the general public with free admission and is co-located with the Hale Koa Hotel on the recently renovated Fort DeRussy Recreation Center in the
+The U.S. Army Museum of Hawai'i is open to the general public with free admission and is co-located with the Hale Koa Hotel at Fort DeRussy in the

 heart of Waikiki.